jdevfullstack-tutorials/github-for-non-code-writers/README.md

 <kbd><img src="https://user-images.githubusercontent.com/47092464/115100729-10fbf280-9f71-11eb-94dc-7e30dd761284.png" /></kbd>

+You'll be seeing the above image if you are at your dashboard.

+To visit
-You'll be seeing the above image if you are at your dashboard, to visit your profile, go to upper right corner then you'll see your avatar, click that
+your profile, go to upper right corner then you'll see your avatar, click that